Search⌘ K

 Large Language Models: Language at a Scale

 We’ve gone from models with millions of parameters to those with billions or trillions, gaining better language skills and broader abilities.
-But simply making models bigger is costly, like running a massive power plant.
+However, simply making models bigger is costly, comparable to running a massive power plant.
 The real challenge is scaling smarter, not just larger.

 In this section, we’ll explore three approaches that go beyond raw scale, making models more efficient, capable, and practical for real-world use.